coli-saar/coli-saar.github.io/gfolds.md

 Zhanghao Wu, Paras Jain, Matthew Wright, Azalia Mirhoseini, Joseph E Gonzalez, and Ion Stoica.
 2021.
 Representing Long-Range Context for Graph
 Neural Networks with Global Attention. *Advances in Neural Information Processing Systems*, 34:13266–13279.

+Ann Copestake.
+2009.
+Invited Talk: Slacker Semantics: Why Superficiality, Dependency and Avoidance of Commitment can be the Right Way to Go.
+In *Proceedings of the 12th Conference of the European Chapter of the ACL (EACL 2009)*, 1–9.

+Laura Rimell, Jean Maillard, Tamara Polajnar, and Stephen Clark.
+2016.
+RELPRON: A Relative Clause Evaluation Data Set for Compositional Distributional Semantics.
+Computational Linguistics, 42(4):661–701.